Our expertise is workplace culture

 Lisa Pusey

-Lisa Pusey – Lead Consultant
+Lisa Pusey – Partner

 Lisa has over 20 years experience leading complex gender equality initiatives, in Australia and internationally.